 I worry about my birth mother knowing some of my true feelings.
 I do not want to hurt her.
 Do I feel a strong love for her as a “mother?”
 No. I am grateful for the strength she had to place me for adoption.
 I do want some sort of relationship with her and I am sure it will be defined over time.
 I have had some space to figure it out.
 I think needing the space has hurt her, confused her.
 I think that her feelings toward me are stronger than mine toward her.
 This is difficult.

 I have heard some say there is just this special feeling when birth mother and child meet.
 There hasn’t been for me.
 I have felt some guilt about not feeling this special feeling and have even tried to feel it, but still haven’t been able to feel it.
 My family will always be my family.
 My birth parents and their families will be my close friends.
-Like I said, I am a private person.
+As I said, I am a private person.
 I do not give my love easily and freely–this may be an adoption thing related to attachment issues, I’m not sure.
 I can love them as friends and good people and I don’t have to feel bad about that.
 I’m still working on this.

 Did you like this story?
-Read more like it by downloading our FREE ebook, Search and Reunion.
+Read more like it by downloading our FREE ebook, Search, and Reunion.
 Get it here.